sethballantyne/SDL_image-1.2.12-for-D/README.txt

 Created by: Seth Ballantyne  <seth.ballantyne@gmail.com>

 This was created for my own use and I've made in publically available on the off-chance someone else might find it useful.
-Currently everything in the SDL documenation has been included, and ONLY that so if it's not in the docs, it aint here.. yet.
-I'll add to it over time.
 This has only been tested on Windows.
-You'll also need the SDL binding at https://github.com/sethballantyne/SDL-1.2.15-for-D, along with SDL_image.lib, grab it at /lib/x86/SDL.lib.
+You'll also need the SDL binding at https://github.com/sethballantyne/SDL-1.2.15-for-D, along with SDL_image.lib; grab it at /lib/x86/SDL.lib.
 32-bit only at this time.
 If you want to convert your own for any reason, see below.

 to use SDL_image binding in your project: